Best budget bib shorts for cycling 2025: We put ourselves through the pain so you don't have to

 Matt Ischt-Barnard

 It's true that cycling kit can be very expensive – and that regular riding only compounds the problem.
-Whether you're simply wearing through it or in need of extra garments to tide you between wash cycles, to build up a reasonable draw full of kit can cost as much as a new set of wheels.
+Whether you're simply wearing through it or in need of extra garments to tide you between wash cycles, building up a reasonable draw full of kit can cost as much as a new set of wheels.

 The Quick List